marco-buttu/discos-deployment/doc/production.rst

 Production
 **********

-Unlike the Development environment, that uses Vagrant pre-configured virtual machines, when dealing with production machines, you have to perform some preliminary tasks in order for the provisioning procedure to be completed successfully.
+Unlike the development environment, that uses Vagrant pre-configured virtual machines, when dealing with production machines, you have to perform some preliminary tasks in order for the provisioning procedure to be completed successfully.
 It is required that you configure the to-be-provisioned